 - Understand the importance of self-control and add at least three new techniques for maintaining perspective.

-- Use mistakes made as teaching tools with employees.
+- Use mistakes as teaching tools with employees.

 - Articulate personal "vision" for each area of responsibility.